 As I researched for this post, I found one pretty clear difference between the Charlotte Mason philosophy and unschooling.
-The Charlotte Mason has a single, authoritative source, while the unschooling approach is less clear cut.
+The Charlotte Mason philosophy has a single, authoritative source, while the unschooling approach is less clear cut.
 If you have an interest in the Charlotte Mason philosophy and what it stands for, you can read her twenty principles of education and her six volumes.
 She clearly explained her ideas on education, and we can still read and learn from them.

 I find that there is much diversity in the unschooling movement.
 I don’t think that there is a consistent, agreed-upon set of principles.
 It is much looser.
 That makes comparing the two approaches to education challenging.
-Inevitable, some of what I write here will not fully encompass the nuances present in the unschooling approach to education.
+Inevitably, some of what I write here will not fully encompass the nuances present in the unschooling approach to education.